|

 Temple Grandin

-The story of Temple Grandin, an autistic young woman who became a great success story in the field of livestock science
+The story of Temple Grandin, a young woman with autism who became a great success story in the field of livestock science.

 |